tawmae/tawmae.github.io/movie_quiz.md

 >
 > If a movie is a part of a collection, the API tries to get its number. `The Matrix Reloaded` will also accept `Matrix 2` as a correct answer.
 However, this is not always accurate, as there's sometimes weird ass random movies that made it into the collection, causing the numeration to be off.
 So if there was a Matrix short film between part 1 and 2, part would be labeled as part 3 and so on.
 >
 > I tried my best to account for every naming scheme there is, but there will be cases where it does not count when it should have counted and cases where it should not have counted when it did.
-Please have mercy with my tiny soul.
+So please bear with me and have mercy on my tiny soul.

 ---